 A feature of EFL that past participants have found especially useful is the demonstrations: the EFL staff model the activities and simulations with high school students.
 Attending teachers gain direct experience with the lesson plans before they leave at the end of the week.

-- Choose from numerous dates and sites
+- Choose from numerous sites and dates

-- Thirty teachers accepted per program
+- Approximately twenty teachers accepted per program

 - Lodging, materials, and most meals covered by FTE – a value of over $1300.

 - $150 stipend available to participants who commute to the program

 - Correlated to all 50 state standards in economic education and the Common Core State Standards